Safety schemes in the East region

 We’re always exploring ways to make our roads safer through a better understanding of driver behaviour.
 We do this using collision data, risk assessments and insights.

-We're proposing several speed management changes to reduce collisions and the potential for future incidents on our network.
+We're proposing several speed management changes to reduce collisions.

 Safety is and will always be our number one priority.